-This fig appetizer is easy to make and so full of flavor!
+This Fig Appetizer with Blue Brie Cheese is easy to make and so full of flavor!
 In fact, the only cooking you'll do is toasting the pecans!
 We're always looking for simple recipes that are easy to pull together.

 Why This recipe Works